Lalbhai Dalpatbhai College of Engineering: Team Robocon LDCE

 The team takes part in an annual robotics competition named Robocon India, which is the national level competition of ABU Robocon.
 The team mainly comprises the students from Mechanical, Electronics and communication, Computer Science and Instrumentation and control fields.

-In Robocon India 2020, the Team Robocon LDCE secured a 7th rank in the national championship event which was conducted online due to the COVID-19 pandemic.

 In Robocon India 2019, the Team Robocon LDCE won the national championship and represented India in the international event of ABU Robocon 2019 held at Ulaanbaatar, Mongolia.

 In Robocon India 2018, the team have reached the quarter-finals and won the Best idea award.

 The team also organize an annual techno-cultural fest Lakshya in the month of February.
 In Lakshya Fest 2019 about 9,000 students participated in different events.